Consensys/EthOn/README.md

 WebVWOL is also developed on GitHub: https://github.com/VisualDataWeb/WebVOWL

 ### 3. Look at the specification
 You can look at the specification that is generated automatically.
-Just clone the repo and open _ethon_spec.html_ in a browser.
+Just clone the repo and open _EthOn_spec.html_ in a browser.

 There is also a fancy specification generator http://hacks.michelepasin.org/ontospy/.
 See https://github.com/lambdamusic/OntospyWeb.